uaminghao/homeworkOnGoogleDocs/README.md

 # Command Line Parameters

+* `-t` or `--token`: JSON file with the credentials
-* `-c` or `--course`: a course code, used as a prefix for the documents **and also** as part of the name of the folder where the documents will be created
+* `-p` or `--prefix`: a mnemonic prefix that will start the name of the document for the student (e.g., `cmputXYZ-wTT-hwN`)
-* `-hw` or `--howmeork`: the homework name, also used as part of the document names and the folder name
+* `-f` or `--folder`: the name of the folder in drive where the documents are stored
 * `-s` or `--students`: JSON file with three fields per student: name, email, and id, which are used to name the document

-* `-t` or `--token`: JSON file with the credentials
+Sample JSON file with student list:

-Sample JSON file:

 ```
 [